vzaccaria/linux-kernel-playground/Readme.md

 - Checkout, compile and run the latest linux kernel with qemu

+- To build the container: `make build`

+- To connect to the container: `make connect`

 - Once connected to the container, run `/scripts/build-fs.sh` and `start-qemu.sh`

+- To disconnect from qemu: CTRL-a x

 ## References